-We called the study Quantitative Value Investing in Europe: What Works for Achieving Alpha.
+We called the research report Quantitative Value Investing in Europe: What Works for Achieving Alpha.

-You can find it by either clicking on the image or the name of the study (subscribers to the screener and newsletters get the study for free)
+You can find it by either clicking on the image or the link above.

 What we found will also astound you.

-In fact the top 10 strategies we tested had an average return of 881%, a return I’m sure you will also be proud of, even if you subtract dealing costs and capital gains taxes which were not included in the above numbers.
+In fact the best 10 quantitative investment strategies we tested had an average return of 881%, a return I’m sure you will also be proud of, even if you subtract dealing costs and capital gains taxes which were not included in the above numbers.

 It will surprise you

-Valuation was still important but is not the first factor you should look at.
+Valuation was important but is not the first factor you should look at.

-What was even more important than valuation was positive share price momentum.
+What was more important than valuation was positive stock price momentum.

 With momentum simply defined as the share price change over a period of 6 or 12 months.
 (Current share price / share price 6 or 12 months ago).